chocolatey/choco-wiki/How-To-Create-Custom-Package-Templates.md

 This is a template for embedding an MSI into a package.
 This removes almost everything that is unnecessary for embedding software into packages.
 And because the autoUninstaller handles MSIs without an issue, we don't need a chocolateyUninstall.ps1.

-A file with the extension `.nuspec`
+A file with the extension `.nuspec`:

 ~~~xml
 <?xml version="1.0" encoding="utf-8"?>
 <package xmlns="http://schemas.microsoft.com/packaging/2015/06/nuspec.xsd">